20dec/nodejs-pool-api-monitor-site/README.md

 # nodejs-pool-api-monitor-site
 Simple monitor for nodejs pool via API.
 Code default for https://supportxmr.com pool.
-Other sites please check API at https://cryptonote-pool-api.restlet.io
+Other sites please check API at https://github.com/Snipa22/nodejs-pool/wiki/socket.io

-RUN DIRECTLY ON YOUR PC/LAPTOP WITHOUT NEEDED HOSTING
+RUN DIRECTLY ON YOUR PC/LAPTOP WITHOUT NEEDED HOSTING NO COOKIES, NO SERVER CONNECT, ALL SAFE

 #USAGE:
 Change your wallet address in "wallet_n_pool.js"